servo/servo.org/_posts/2025-06-03-this-month-in-servo.md

 * custom element `is` values are serialized as attributes (@simonwuelker, #36888)
 * `EventSource` ignores invalid field values and treats non-200 responses codes as failures (@KiChjang, #36853, #36854)
 * the `premultipliedAlpha` flag for WebGL canvases premultiplies correctly (@tharkum, #36895)

+Our WebDriver server implementation received a lot of attention this month!
+Element clicks now receive the expected button value (@longvatrong111, #36871), wheel actions are supported (@PotatoCP, #36744, #36985), and we removed the possibility of races between some input actions and other WebDriver commands (@longvatrong111, @mrobinson, #36932).
+We also added support for passing WebDriver references to DOM objects as arguments when executing scripts (@jdm, #36673), and fixed some bugs with JS value serialization (@yezhizhen, #36908) and cancelling inputs (@yezhizhen, #37010).

 ### Embedding